An in-depth report on the causes, diagnosis, treatment, and prevention of urinary incontinence.

 The penile clamp is a hinged, V-shaped external device that has two foam rubber pads that fit over the penis.
 When it is locked in place, it helps prevent dribbling.
 To urinate, the man releases the clamp.

 Vaginal pessaries are devices inserted into the vagina that support the inside of the vaginal walls.
-Pessaries are usually made of silicon and come in various forms, including donut or cube shapes.
+Pessaries are usually made of silicone and come in various forms, including donut or cube shapes.
 They must be fitted by a health professional and are effective for vaginal prolapse or other vaginal structural problems.
 Serious complications are rare, but can occur if the pessary is not replaced periodically.

 Urethral inserts are tampon-like silicone tubes or sleeves that fit into the urethral opening.
 When the tube is inserted into the urethra, the sleeve conforms to its shape and creates a seal at the bladder neck, preventing leakage.
 The insert is intended for one-time use and is replaced after voiding.